IBM-Bluemix-Docs/StreamingAnalytics/t_deploytocloud.md

 3. Verify that your streaming application runs properly in your development environment.

-    You must compile your applications in Red Hat Enterprise Linux (RHEL) 7.x.
+    You must compile your applications on a RHEL 7.4 or CentOS 7.4 x86_64 system.
     {:note .note}

 4. Submit the application bundle (.sab file) that is associated with your SPL, Java, Scala, or Python application to your service instance in the cloud by using one of these methods: